By: Kamil Toume

 Why do universities exist?

 The educational institutions require leaders who turn the table upside down in a serious attempt to turn the knowledge machines into think and action tanks.
 It is about turning the flashes of insights and thoughts into practical initiatives that declare the departure from learning into yearning which leads to action.
 It is the move from being teaching centers to centers of excellence and action.
-Inspiring students to work collaboratively to contribute and solve a problem not to study and get straight a’s individually.
+Inspiring students to work collaboratively to contribute and solve a problem not to study and get straight a’s.
 The result is graduating leaders, thinkers, practitioners not jobs seekers and labor.
-To do that, universities must uphold inspiring visions not fluffy words that do not add up.
+To do that, universities must uphold inspiring visions, not fluffy words that do not add up.
 The funniest tagline that I have ever read for a college is that let learning flourish.
 What does that mean?
 It is a meaningless and a clueless phrase.

 What are the universities trying to achieve?

 It is so disgraceful to see the educational institutions equip the students with knowledge that they do not know how to utilize.
 Knowledge should be acquired to help students find a solution to a given challenge.
 The question that directly pops up: What is the problem?
 This simple question constitutes many interrelated paths that shape the future purpose of anyone of us.
 Anyone would ask why I am studying this course or this major.
 Money is always the result.
 What is the main reason for undertaking any study?

-The most important problem that faces most of the educational institutions across the world is the lack of leaders who significantly want to assume an educational leadership responsibility in overcoming the shortcomings of the current system.
+The most important problem that faces most of the educational institutions across the world is the lack of leaders who significantly want to assume educational leadership responsibility in overcoming the shortcomings of the current system.
 The existing educational institutions are filled with evidence that the declining trajectory of the educational system is unstoppable.
 Impractical, bureaucratic, unnecessary, unchallenging, uninspiring, fluffy, dull, and inundated are amongst a combination of factors that are contributing to the steep trajectory.
 There is an absence of a great leadership.
 The system is full of policy makers, planners, regulators, inspectors, controllers, supervisors, examiners, invigilators except for leaders.